How to Get Your Baby to Open Mouth Wider for a Better Latch

 Next, let’s break this process down step-by-step so you can practice it with your own baby.

-Now that you understand the big picture of what opening wide looks like, let’s break it down step-by-step so you can see how the reflexes work together — and practice with your baby.
+Now let’s slow the sequence down and look at each part one step at a time, so you can see how the reflexes work together and practice it with your own baby.

-This is the sequence that transforms a narrow, pinchy latch into a wide, comfortable one.
+This is the sequence that helps turn a narrow, pinchy latch into a wider, more comfortable one.

 Helping your baby open wide for breastfeeding goes best when you set the stage first — especially when you’re trying something new.